Klarityorg/wp-plugin-cases-overview-block/readme.txt

 1. Screenshot of three cases with different case status

 == Changelog ==
-= 1.1.3 =
+= 1.1.4 =
+* Allow the admin to indicate a label on the top of cards, using metadata = 1.1.3 =
 * Fixed play icon bug
 = 1.1.2 =